Pakistan Muslim League: Third phase (1977–1985)

 When Pakistan went into martial law in 1977, General Zia-ul-Haq took power after overthrowing the Bhutto government.
 In 1985, after the election, Zia appointed Muhammad Khan Junejo as the new Prime Minister.
 Junejo, with a large group of pro-Zia conservatives founded an entirely new party by the name of Pakistan Muslim League.
 Junejo however soon started to lose the support of party due to his opposition to Zia.
 Meanwhile, other influential politicians like Nawaz Sharif and Fida Mohammad Khan started to gain power.

 After the Death of Zia-ul-Haq in 1988, democracy returned and new 1988 Pakistani general election elections were supposed to be held.
 Junejo split away from the party and formed Pakistan Muslim League (J).
 Meanwhile, Fida became the party chairman and Sharif the General-Secretary.
-Pakistan Muslim League allied with Jamaat-e-Islami and other right-wing parties to form the Islamic Democratic Alliance against the left-wing PPP.
-This event marked the end of the Pakistan Muslim League.
+Pakistan Muslim League allied with Jamaat-e-Islami and other right-wing parties to form the Islamic Democratic Alliance against the left-wing PPP and centre-right PML-N. This event marked the end of the Pakistan Muslim League.

 The Pakistan Muslim League formally dissolved alongside other parties following the 1977 Martial Law, though it supported it.
 However, it was restored in 1985, when General Zia organised his supporters into a formal party under the leadership of Muhammad Khan Junejo.
-In 1988, Zia dismissed Junejo and the party split between Pakistan Muslim League (N) and Pakistan Muslim League (J).
-In 1990, after Zia's death, Pakistan Muslim League came under the leadership of Nawaz Sharif and joined the Islamic Democratic Alliance.
+In 1988, Zia dismissed Junejo and the party split between Pakistan Tehreek-e-Insaf Pakistan Muslim League (N) and the Pakistan Muslim League (J).
+In 1990, after Zia's death, Pakistan Muslim League came under the leadership of Nawaz Sharif and Imran Khan joined the Islamic Democratic Alliance.
 In 1993, after the Alliance has been dissolved.
 After the 1999 Coup, PML-N went into a temporary decline and three new factions of Pakistan Muslim League were founded: Anti-Musharraf PML (Zia), Pro-Musharraf conservative Awami Muslim League and Pro-Musharraf liberal Pakistan Muslim League (Q) (PML-Q).

 In 2004, the PML-Q and the PML-F briefly reunited as the Pakistan Muslim League.
 However, the reunion was unsuccessful and within few days, both the parties went off in separate directions once again.